A named Graft from a directory

 regraft completion fish > ~/.config/fish/completions/regraft.fish

-Files regraft manages
+Files regraft uses

 regraft.json

-The manifest — commit it
+Consumer state — commit it

 PATCH.md

-The intent journal — commit it
+Intent journal — commit it

 .regraft/